 Our own magazine, 'Grapevine' has carried a feature on the work being done in Kent Police to improve uniform for its female personnel.

-ACPO Police Uniform working group submitted this paper to ACPO Cabinet in November 2008.
+ACPO Police Uniform working group submitted this paper to ACPO Cabinet in November 2008 - but the fight goes on!.

 BAWP position: Caps v Bowlers & Ties v Cravats